hakkane84/pan-sia/README.md

 * Configure the array `daemons` with each daemon to be scored
 * Set the output path for the generated API files (variable `webpath`)
 * Run with the command `node pan-sia.js`

+## Ignored hosts

+Hosts proven to be cheating in their metrics can be added to the `ignored_hosts.json` file to be ignored for the aggregated metrics of a network